 This ignore pattern will affect all your projects.
 It is not versioned, so it will not affect other users.
-By contrast you can also use the versioned svn:ignore property to exclude files or directories from version control.
+By contrast you can also use the versioned syn:ignore or syn:global-ignores property to exclude files or directories from version control.
 Read Section 4.13, "Ignoring Files And Directories" for more information.